vgro/Groner_medicinal_plants/README.md

 # Groner_medicinal_plants
-R code for Groner et al., SDM-RAMAS study on medicinal plants in South Africa
+R code for Groner et al., Climate change, land cover change, and overharvesting threaten a widely used medicinal plant in South Africa.
+Ecological Application.
+In press